What is a systematic review?

 In some cases, systematic reviews are not only used as a way to aggregate evidence relating to a specific topic, but also to make clear what is not known and, thereby, to direct new primary research into areas where there is a gap in the body of knowledge.

 Although the SR methodology was originally developed in the field of medicine, its added value is evident in disciplines such as nursing, education, policing, criminology, public policy, and management.
-In disciplines in which evidence-based practice is well established, SRs are provided by global communities such as the Cochrane and Campbell collaborations, and by organizations such as the EPPI Centre.
+In disciplines in which evidence-based practice is well established, SRs are provided by global communities such as the Cochrane and Campbell collaborations.
 In management, however, the SR methodology is not yet widely adopted, and systematic reviews are consequently scarce.